ansys/pyfluent/doc/source/user_guide/usability.rst

 API search
 ----------

-:ref:`API search <ref_search>` allows to search for a word through the Fluent's object hierarchy.
-It provides results based on the supported features like semantic matching, wildcard pattern matching, whole word matching and misspelled word correction matching.
-Semantic search is the default.
-For semantic search the default is ``eng`` for English.
-For the list of supported languages, see `OMW Version 1 <https://omwn.org/omw1.html>`_.
+The :ref:`API search <ref_search>` allows you to search for a word throughout Fluent's object hierarchy.
+It provides results based on supported features, including semantic matching, wildcard pattern matching, whole word matching, and misspelled word correction.
+Semantic search is the default, with English (``eng``) as the default language.
+For a list of supported languages, see `OMW Version 1 <https://omwn.org/omw1.html>`_.

 Examples
 --------